Ginger Snaps (film): Shooting

-Principal photography took place between October 25 and December 6, 1999, lasting a little over six weeks.
-Three of Toronto's suburbs, Etobicoke, Brampton (Kris Lemche's hometown), and Scarborough served as the suburb of Bailey Downs.
-Shooting outside during Toronto's winter for sixteen hours a day, six days a week meant that sicknesses would make their rounds through the cast and crew every few weeks.
+Principal photography took place between October 25 and December 6, 1999.
+Thom Best, the film's cinematagrapher, previously worked with Fawcett on Half Nelson and The Boys Club.
+Interior scenes were shot in a studio warehouse in Toronto.
+The Bailey Downs High scenes were filmed at a school in Scarborough.
+The exterior of the Fitzgeralds' house was shot at a home in Brampton, and a park in Meadowvale Village in Mississauga was also used.
+Shooting outside during Toronto's winter for sixteen hours a day, six days a week meant that sickness would make its rounds through the cast and crew every few weeks.

 On the first day of shooting in the suburbs, all the still photographs for the title sequence were created.
 The bloody, staged deaths drew a crowd and Fawcett worried about upsetting the neighbours.
 The girls were covered in fake blood for the shots, and at the time, a homeowner's basement served as their changing room.
 Each time they needed to change, someone had to distract the homeowner's four-year-old child.

 Long shooting days pushed the earliest possible start later each day until the scenes written for day were being shot after late into the night.
 Director of photography Thom Best solved the problem by using diffusion gel and four eighteen kilowatt lamps which generated enough light to be seen a mile high in the sky.

+Fawcett stated that Ginger's wolf transformation was meant to be similar to Seth Brundle's transformation in The Fly.

 The special effects proved to be a major hardship, as Fawcett eschewed CGI effects and preferred to use more traditional means of prosthetics and make-up.
 Consequently, Isabelle had to spend up to seven hours in the makeup chair to create Ginger's metamorphosis and a further two hours to remove them.
 Often covered in sticky fake blood that required Borax and household detergent to remove, she further endured wearing contacts that hindered her vision and teeth that meant she could not speak without a lisp.
 The most aggravating thing was the full facial prosthetic which gave her a permanently runny nose that she had to stop with cotton swabs.

+Industrial metal and Gothic rock are used in the film's soundtrack and appear diegetically in Sam's van.

+Fawcett requested Brett Sullivan to consistently trim down scenes and produce a tightly paced film.